top-guns/etl-gun/README.md

 // guiOptions: Some options how to display this endpoint getListCards(listId: string, collectionName: string = 'Cards', guiOptions: CollectionGuiOptions<Partial<Card>> = {}): CardsCollection;

+// Create collection object for the Trello card comments
+// cardId: card id
+// collectionName: identificator of the creating collection object
+// guiOptions: Some options how to display this endpoint getCardComments(cardId: string, collectionName: string = 'Comments', guiOptions: CollectionGuiOptions<Partial<Comment>> = {}): CommentsCollection;

 // Release collection data
 // collectionName: identificator of the releasing collection object releaseCollection(collectionName: string);